Space... the funny frontier?

-- Also not from the series proper; when Sci-Fi Channel aired Star Trek Uncut, Walter Koenig mentioned that Chekov "has this alter ego that wears a black suit and leather gloves."
+- When Sci-Fi Channel aired Star Trek Uncut, Walter Koenig mentioned that Chekov "has this alter ego that wears a black suit and leather gloves."

 - Eddie Izzard's take on Star Trek is hysterical.
 The phasers towards the end is definitely the highlight.

-- The fact there are Haynes Auto Manuals for the Consitution-class and the Klingon Bird of Prey.
+- The fact there are Haynes Auto Manuals for the Constitution-class and the Klingon Bird of Prey.